 Annemiek de Bruin (1993) received clarinet lessons from Herman Braune and Harmen de Boer.
-In 2016 she finished her Bachelor at the Hochschule für Musik und Tanz in Cologne with Ralph Manno and in 2018 she completed her Master’s in Amsterdam (with distinction) having studied with Arno Piters.
+In 2016 she finished her Bachelor at the Hochschule für Musik und Tanz in Cologne with Ralph Manno and in 2018 she completed her Master’s in Amsterdam with distinction having studied with Arno Piters.

-She participated in numerous masterclasses led by Walter Boeykens, Martin Fröst, Jörg Widmann and Charles Neidich and received chamber music lessons from, among others, David Kuijken, Håkon Austbø en Arnau Tomas (Casals Quartet).
+She participated in numerous masterclasses led by Walter Boeykens, Martin Fröst, Jörg Widmann and Charles Neidich and received chamber music lessons from, among others, Janine Jansen, David Kuijken, Håkon Austbø en Arnau Tomas (Casals Quartet).

 Annemiek has won prizes at the Prinses Christina Concours and in 2013 was chosen “Classic Young Master” by the CYM Foundation.
 In March 2015 she was selected to represent Holland during the finals of the Euroconcours Clarinet.